 Ingredients

 Here is a quick rundown of what ingredients you’ll need for this vegan mock tuna salad.
-See the recipe card for the exact measurements and see the allergy substitutions for how to adapt this recipe for your unique needs.
+See the recipe card for the exact measurements.

 Variations